ABOUT US

 Biomedical Electronics Research Group - BERG

-The Biomedical Electronics Research Group (BERG) is a small research group (approx. 10 researchers and engineers) within the BCN MedTech Unit of the Department of Information and Communication Technologies – Universitat Pompeu Fabra.
+The Biomedical Electronics Research Group (BERG) is a small research group (approx. 15 researchers and engineers) within the BCN MedTech Unit of the Department of Engineering – Universitat Pompeu Fabra.
 The group is directed by Prof. Antoni Ivorra.
 BERG’s research is focused on bioelectrical phenomena and, in particular, on exploring the use of these phenomena for developing new methods and devices for biomedical applications.
 Currently our main research topics are in vivo electroporation, particularly for ablation and cancer treatments, and the use of volume conduction as a wireless power transfer (WPT) and communications method for injectable microstimulators and microsensors.

 The EIC Transition and FORESEE